How absurd is meaningful?

 5. Vladimir: The essential doesn't change.

-6. Pozzo: Think twice before you do anything rash.
+6. Pozzo : Think twice before you do anything

 9. Vladimir: To every man his little cross.